getoctane/octane-components/README.md

 ### `subscribeCustomer(token, plan, options): Promise<ActiveSubscription>`

 `subscribeCustomer` subscribes a customer to a specific plan.
-It accepts a the customer token and the name of a plan, and will subscribe that customer to the version of that plan visible to octane-components.
+It accepts a customer token and the name of a plan, and will subscribe that customer to the version of that plan visible to octane-components.

 **Example**